 Restricted Parking Zone is coming in the autumn

-The North Kelvin and North Woodside Restricted Parking Zone (RPZ) will come into operation on 1 November 2021.
-The works are expected to begin over the summer with an estimated completion date of mid-October.
-After completion the zone will become live and will be enforced by parking attendants.
+[Updated 10 August and 24 November 2021] The North Kelvin and North Woodside Restricted Parking Zone (RPZ) was due to come into operation on 1 November 2021 but has been delayed: see update at glasgow.gov.uk/NKNWS.
+The works have commenced and after completion the zone will become live and will be enforced by parking attendants.

 Plans showing the proposed parking bays, including disabled bays, electric vehicle charging bays and car club bays, are on the City Council website.